smldev/smlimitless/TechnicalUpdates/003 - Trigger Zones.md

 ### Description

 Many video games have the idea of *trigger zones* - areas of the game in which a player entering performs some actions or calls some callback.
-This document outlines how SML is going to implement them
+This document outlines how SML is going to implement them.

 ### Behavior